 Jim specialises in the application of statistical and quantitative methods to solve complex problems.
-At ACIL Allen Consulting, Jim carries out statistical and economic modelling, including model construction, evaluation and testing, real options analysis and demand forecasting.
+At ACIL Allen, Jim carries out statistical and economic modelling, including model construction, evaluation and testing, real options analysis and demand forecasting.

 Jim has expertise in the development of demand forecasting methodologies across a range of sectors, particularly in energy and water.